This page contains affiliate links from which I'll receive commissions!

 It’s the simple process you can follow to redirect affiliate links with Cloudflare Workers.

 It’s ideal if you’re running a static website.
 However, even if you blog with WordPress, this process will speed up your affiliate redirection.
-It’s done at the Edge; not by a WordPress PHP function, or your server htaccess.
+It’s done at the Edge, not by a WordPress PHP function, or your server’s htaccess.

 Pros of this method

-- You’re not relying on PHP or a database which are slower than Edge and prone to attack.
+• You’re not relying on PHP or a database, which are slower than Edge, add to your server’s usage cost, and are prone to attack.

-- You can prevent index of your affiliate links via the most recommended method: HTTP Header.
+• You can prevent the indexing of your affiliate links via the most recommended method: HTTP Header.

 Cons of this method